Biodiesel is a domestically produced, renewable fuel that can be manufactured from vegetable oils, animal fats, or recycled restaurant greases.

 B100, or pure biodiesel, contains about 8% less energy per gallon than petroleum diesel.
 For B20, this could mean a 1 to 2% difference, but most B20 users report no noticeable difference in performance or fuel economy.

 B100 or other high-level biodiesel blends can be used in some engines built since 1994 with biodiesel-compatible material for parts such as hoses and gaskets.
 As biodiesel blend levels increase significantly beyond B20, however, a number of concerns come into play.
-Users must be aware of the potential impact on engine warranties, low-temperature gelling, and the solvency/cleaning effect, if regular diesel was previously used, and microbial contamination.
-All these issues can be handled, but currently B100 use might be best for professional fleets with maintenance departments prepared to deal with this fuel.
+Users must be aware of the potential impact of switching to high-level biodiesel blends on engine warranties, low-temperature gelling, and the solvency/cleaning effect, if regular diesel was previously used, and microbial contamination.
+All these issues can be handled, but currently B100 use might be best for professional fleets with maintenance departments prepared to manage these issues.

 Visit the Alternative Fuels Data Center to learn more about biodiesel.